-Many midsize businesses are debating whether to outsource, insource, or co-source their accounting functions.
+Many midsize businesses are debating the benefits of outsourcing vs. insourcing, and whether to outsource, insource, or co-source their accounting functions.
 Here, we define those terms and offer three strategies that might help your business reduce costs and operate more efficiently, even during periods of transition and growth.

 Traditionally, accounting functions like internal audits were nearly always performed by internal employees.
 Now, though, you have three distinct models to choose from:

 - Outsourcing: You hire an outside contractor or organization to complete specific accounting tasks for you on an as-needed or contract basis.

 - Insourcing: You have one or more employees take care of all your accounting tasks (the traditional model).

 - Co-sourcing: You split the difference, with internal staff working with an external organization to complete tasks.

 Let’s look at three ways you can use these different approaches to solve specific business needs.